 What Are Dental Crowns?

 Dental Crowns are dental restorations that are more commonly known as “caps”.
-These restoration are quite extensive in that they cover all tooth surfaces.
+These restorations are quite extensive in that they cover all tooth surfaces.

 Dental Crowns may be the ideal treatment option when previous fillings have broken, fractured or chipped surfaces are noted, or tooth sensitivity is involved.
 Crowns are also used to improve the appearance of natural teeth that are malformed, malpositioned or discolored.